wttech/bobcat-gradle-template/README.md

 3. Enter required variables (group name, project name, version name) in interactive mode.
 Package name will be created from concatenation of group and project name.

-4. Include the location of your driver (chromedriver/geckodriver/anydriver) executable in system's PATH.
+4. Include the location of your browser driver (chromedriver/geckodriver/etc.) executable in system's PATH.

 5. Start writing your tests in Bobcat!